jwill9999/scaffold-go/docs/SCAFFOLD.md

 This document describes how to use the Go API scaffolding system to generate and customize your API project.

+## Implementation Status

+This documentation includes both implemented features and planned features.
+Features are marked as follows:
+- ✅ Implemented and available for use
+- 🔜 Planned for future implementation

 ## Quick Start

 ```bash